The sequel . . .

 We’re burning daylight . . .

-We ended up doing two hikes on Friday – the first was a 5-mile hike to the Citadel and the second a 3-mile hike to Moonhouse Ruins.
-Once again both hikes were incredible, but the 9-mile road from the highway to the Moonhouse trailhead was awful!
-Jerry’s Ford F-150 made it, but the 9-mile segment, which inlcuded several stretches of solid, very uneven rock, took us 50 minutes.
+We did two hikes on Friday – the first was a 5-mile hike to the Citadel and the second a 3-mile hike to Moonhouse Ruins.
+Once again both hikes were incredible, but the 9-mile road from the highway to the Moonhouse trailhead is awful!
+Jerry’s Ford F-150 made it, but the 9-mile segment that inlcuded several stretches of solid very uneven rock took us 50 minutes.
 I wouldn’t recommend driving it unless you have a Jeep or something similar.
-For our final day of Utah Part II we drove west of the Bears Ears Monument and enjoyed a couple hours of wandering through the strange sandstone formations at Goblin State Park.
-We spent the night in Green River, then drove back to Helena on Sunday.
-It was a great trip, and I’m already looking forward to a possible part III!
-See links below for the photo tours.
+For the final day of Utah Part II we drove west of the Bears Ears Monument and enjoyed a couple hours of wandering through the strange sandstone formations at Goblin State Park.
+After spending the night in Green River, we drove back to Helena on Sunday.
+Great trip – I’m already looking forward to a possible part III!

 - Photo tour of our Fish and Owl Canyons Loop Adventure